franout/MoW4EDA/README.md

 By following this structure, users can ensure consistency and maintainability across all modules.

 # Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
-Make sure to follow the existing code style and include tests for any new functionality.
+Make sure to follow the existing code style and include tests for any new flow.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.